signaturescience/metscale/scripts/README.md

 ### Taxon ID Querying

-The default usage of the tool is to give one or more taxon IDs and output a text-based report showing which databases contain that taxon ID.
+The default usage of the tool is to give one or more taxids and output a text-based report showing which databases contain that taxid.
 The output goes to the console by default but can optionally be directed to a file.
 The default queried databases include several of the tools in the MetScale Taxonomic Classification Workflow, as well as versions of the NCBI RefSeq Database.
 The full list of databases is below.

 |Tool|Database Name|Source|
 |:---|:---|:---|